wallarm/product-documentation/docs/latest/user-guides/ip-lists/overview.md

 ![Example of trigger for denylisted IP](../../images/user-guides/triggers/trigger-example4.png)

+**To test the trigger:**

+1. Go to Wallarm Console → **Integrations** in the [US](https://us1.my.wallarm.com/integrations/) or [EU](https://my.wallarm.com/integrations/) cloud, and configure [integration with Slack](../user-guides/settings/integrations/slack.md).
+1. In **Triggers**, create trigger as shown above.
+1. Go to **IP Lists** → **Denylist** and add the `1.1.1.1` IP with the "It is a malicious bot" reason.
+1. Check messages in your Slack channel like:
+    ```
+    [wallarm] New IP address has been denylisted

+    Notification type: ip_blocked

+    IP address 1.1.1.1 has been denylisted until 2024-01-19 15:02:16 +0300
+    for the reason "It is a malicious bot".
+You can review denylisted IP addresses
+    in the "IP lists → Denylist" section of Wallarm Console.

+    This notification was triggered by the "Notify about new denylisted IPs" trigger.
+    The IP is blocked for the application default.

+    Client: Your Company
+    Cloud: EU
+    ```

 ## Configuring nodes behind load balancers and CDNs to work with IP lists

 If Wallarm node is located behind a load balancer or CDN, please make sure to configure your Wallarm node to properly report end-user IP addresses: